Arsen-Pankiv/Python_Data_Analytics/README.md

 We then merged them with **.merge(on="area")**, storing the result in merged1.

-We performed an inner join on the area column, meaning that only rows with matching area values in both DataFrames were kept.
+We performed an **inner join** on the area column, meaning that **only rows with matching area values** in both DataFrames were kept.
-If m1 has multiple rows with the same area value, this merge produces multiple matching rows depending on how many identical values exist in m2.
+If m1 has multiple rows with the same area value, this merge produces multiple matching rows depending on how many identical values exist in **m2**.

 Next, we removed unnecessary columns **("area", "job_title", "industry_type")** from merged1 using .drop(columns=...), resulting in merged2 — a DataFrame containing only numeric columns suitable for aggregation.